 When André Leon Talley enters a room, he instantly commands attention.
 I learned this firsthand last night at a cocktail event hosted by the six-and-a-half-foot-tall industry legend himself in partnership with Zappos Couture, where he’s served as artistic director since last December.
 The moment he (dramatically, floor-length cape billowing behind him) walked through the door, the hum of party chatter died down, and every head turned.
 In three long steps, he made his way across the room and sat next to me.
 “What are you?
 A blogger?”

-After introducing myself, it didn’t take long for me to realize that towering height and memorable sense of style aren’t the only things that make Talley stand out—as a former Vogue editor and judge for America’s Next Top Model, he’s a not only a veritable well of fashion knowledge, but has stories from the kind of celebrity bashes we can only hope to briefly glimpse on Instagram.
+After introducing myself, it didn’t take long for me to realize that towering height and memorable sense of style aren’t the only things that make Talley stand out—as a former Vogue editor and judge for America’s Next Top Model, not only is he a veritable well of fashion knowledge, but he also has stories from the kind of celebrity bashes we can only hope to briefly glimpse on Instagram.
 Read on for more details on his fabulous life—including what went down at this year’s Met Ball!—plus the trends he’s most into now and his advice on breaking the ice at a party.

 Lucky: I like your hat!